0800WebDev/PGIS/README.md

 4. Click the "Open" button on the tool you want to want to use

 ### Disclaimer
-I do not own any games or tools on this website.
+I do not claim own any games or tools on this website.

 ### Images
 **PGIS logo**